qt/qtbase/cmake/README.md

 QMake defines most features in configure.json files, like -developer-build or -no-opengl.

-In CMake land, we currently generate configure.cmake files from the configure.json files.
+In CMake land, we currently generate configure.cmake files from the configure.json files into the source directory next to them using the helper script ``path_to_qtbase_source/util/cmake/configurejson2cmake.py``.
+They are checked into the repository.
 If the feature in configure.json has the name "dlopen", you can specify whether to enable or disable that feature in CMake with a -D flag on the CMake command line.
 So for example -DFEATURE_dlopen=ON or -DFEATURE_sql_mysql=OFF.
 At the moment, if you change a FEATURE flag's value, you have to remove the CMakeCache.txt file and reconfigure with CMake.
 And even then you might stumble on some issues when